Leslye Headland: 2019–present: Television expansion

 Headland directed four episodes and co-wrote three episodes of Russian Doll, which she co-created for Netflix with Natasha Lyonne and Amy Poehler.
-Russian Doll is the first television series that Headland co-created, and she was the last of the three women to come on board for the project.
+Russian Doll was the first television series that Headland co-created, and she was the last of the three women to come on board for the project.
 The series premiered on February 1, 2019.
 On the female driven narrative of Russian Doll, Headland stated, "It was really important to explore a show about a female protagonist that asked spiritual and existential questions, as opposed to a show that was about a woman finding romance, a woman finding balance between her personal life and her love life... those are all worthy endeavors and excellent shows are made about all of those things, but we were just thinking 'What hasn't been done?'"
 Headland alluded to being involved in a second season of Russian Doll, though Lyonne ultimately took over as showrunner.

 Headland was hired by Netflix to direct the film Tell Me Everything, a thriller about marriage based on the young adult novel of the same name.
 She was also set to executive produce and direct a film based on the novel American Huckster: How Chuck Blazer Got Rich From—and Sold Out—the Most Powerful Cabal in World Sports for HBO Films starring Will Ferrell.
 She was additionally anticipated to executive produce and direct the first episode of the Fox series Sisters.
 In 2019, she signed a deal with Fox 21 Television Studios.

 In June 2023, she was announced as the director of the upcoming adaptation of Taylor Jenkins Reid's 2017 novel The Seven Husbands of Evelyn Hugo.